soltros/configbuilder/README.md

     go mod tidy
     ```
 ### Note on steam-deck-support.nix
 The Steam Deck module is still being ironed out.
-As of now, everything compiles as it should, but the SteamOS session fails to load.
 Use at your own risk.

 ### Note on Standard Libraries